Student Affairs and Outreach

 Wellness Workshops

-We are proud to offer a variety of workshops for students, faculty and staff.
+We are proud to offer a variety of workshops for students, faculty, and staff.
+If you want a workshop delivered in your class, unit, or department, please contact Tracy Spencer @ (306) 966-6079 or by email at tracy.spencer@usask.ca

 The Inquiring Mind: This workshop focuses on promoting mental health, reducing stigma and negative attitudes, improving resiliency and coping strategies, increasing knowledge of the mental health continuum, fostering a supportive campus community, and helping to support others.